lecerick/100-days-of-code/log.md

 ### Day 3: Wed Sept 1, 2021

-Created a new repo for [Project Euler](https://projecteuler.net/archives) problems, and wrote a python script for [PE Problem #1](https://github.com/lecerick/project-euler/blob/main/problem001.py), which was straightforward.
+Created a new repo called [math-playground](https://github.com/lecerick/math-playground/), with a subfolder for [Project Euler](https://projecteuler.net/archives) problems.
+Solved [PE Problem #1](https://github.com/lecerick/math-playground/blob/main/PE/problem001.py) using a python script, which was straightforward.
 There's definitely more or less efficient ways to solve these challenges...
 I wonder if there's a package or function I can use to time the operations and compare efficiencies, sort of like they do in LeetCode?

 ### Day 4: Thurs Sept 2, 2021

-[PE Problem #2](https://github.com/lecerick/project-euler/blob/main/problem002.py) solved, but only by brute force.
+[PE Problem #2](https://github.com/lecerick/math-playground/blob/main/PE/problem002.py) solved, but only by brute force.

 ### Day 5: Fri Sept 3, 2021